microsoft/qsharp/katas/content/single_qubit_gates/index.md

     "title": "Ket-Bra Representation"
 })

 There is another way to represent quantum gates, this time using Dirac notation.
 However, kets aren't enough to represent arbitrary matrices.
-You need to introduce another piece of notation: the **bra** (this is why Dirac notation is sometimes called **bra-ket notation**).
+An additional notation is required: the **bra** (this is why Dirac notation is sometimes called **bra-ket notation**).

 Recall that kets represent column vectors; a bra is a ket's row vector counterpart.
 For any ket $\ket{\psi}$, the corresponding bra is its adjoint (conjugate transpose): $\bra{\psi} = \ket{\psi}^\dagger$.